 RESULTS

 IV.A.
-BG Optimization
+MBG Optimization

-Authors have had success in creating inoculated CBGs and in qualifying that microbial viability can be maintained after desiccation via air-drying.
+Authors have had success in creating inoculated MBGs and in qualifying that microbial viability can be maintained after desiccation via air-drying.
 Quantitative measurements for microbial viability have not yet been conducted.
 Preliminary results from nozzle tests show that smaller nozzle sizes produce beads with the least reagent waste.
-It also revealed microplastics in the CBGs.
-Plastic nozzles are a no-go, and future CBG creation should be done without plastic (especially 3D printed) parts contacting the granules.
+It also revealed microplastics in the MBGs.
+Plastic nozzles are a no-go, and future MBG creation should be done without plastic (especially 3D printed) parts contacting the granules.
 Preliminary results have shown that bead morphology can vary drastically even within a single batch made under identical conditions, as shown in Figure 5.
-Preliminary results for CBG desiccation show that desiccation reduces CBG weight by 90%, as shown in Figure 6.
+Preliminary results for CBG desiccation show that desiccation reduces MBG weight by 90%, as shown in Figure 6.

 IV.B.
 Tomato Inoculant Trial 2023